linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full/12 8 The Overall Big Cycle.md

 In democracies, there is an election cycle that roughly coincides with the economic cycle because bad economic conditions typically lead to political changes.
 At the beginning of a new popularly chosen leader coming to power—e.g., in the first 100 days of a new presidency—there is a honeymoon period and great optimism.
 That is when dreams of great changes and great improvements exist and before realities and criticisms of how the new leader has shaped and handled them set in.
 As time passes, typically the big promises the leader made to get elected become difficult to deliver and bad things happen so disappointment sets in, critics and enemies become bolder, and support wanes.
 All this makes fighting to stay in power harder, which often leads to more extreme actions to make that happen.

 These dynamics are at play in the US at my time of writing this book in March 2025.
-How things go typically depends mostly on the economy, which depends mostly on where the marketand economy-shaping short-term and long-term debt/credit/money/economic cycles are, though exogenous events (like droughts, floods, and pandemics, and big international or domestic conflicts) can also matter.
+How things go typically depends mostly on the economy, which depends mostly on where the market- and economy-shaping short-term and long-term debt/credit/money/economic cycles are, though exogenous events (like droughts, floods, and pandemics, and big international or domestic conflicts) can also matter.

 All governance orders within countries change from one type to another—e.g., from democracies to autocracies and from autocracies to democracies—and each major type of order comes in varying flavors with some managed well and some managed poorly.
 I will now focus on what happens when democracies fail.